 "SE Sector" is a TCI 527B Super High Gain Log-Periodic Antenna (Model 527B-8-02).
 Its dimensions are 357 feet long by 450 feet feet wide.
 Two aluminum towers, each 151 feet high spaced 150 feet apart support this antenna.
 The frequency coverage is 6.2 to 30 MHz, horizontally polarized, nominal 15 dBi gain, 13 dB F/B ratio.
 The take-off angle varies from 13 degrees at 30 MHz to 20 degrees at 6.2 MHz.
 The beamwidth of 64 degrees at a bearing of 135 degrees provides coverage from 103 to 167 degrees; this includes the Southwest USA, Western Caribbean, Mexico, Central and South America and the Eastern Pacific Ocean.

-This KiwiSDR system is provided as a community service by Palomar Park Radio.
+This KiwiSDR system is provided as a community service by the KFS Radio Club.
 Your contribution will help offset our operational costs.

 Any and all support is appreciated.
 Thanks & 73, Craig, W6DRZ